This page discusses accessibility of alternative investments to smaller investors and recent developments in the area.

 As one exception from the restricted accessibility of alternative assets, commodity investments are available to anybody.
 Exposure to commodities is easy to build using various types of instruments:

 - Shares in mining companies ("pure play" stock investments).

-Yes, commodity investing is extremely easy and it also seems to be extremely heavily promoted and popular in the last years (only time will show to what extent the commodity boom is justified by the alarming macroeconomic and social developments).
+Commodity investing is extremely easy (meaning easy to do, not necessarily profitably).
+It also seems to be extremely heavily promoted and popular in the last years (only time will show to what extent the commodity boom is justified by the alarming macroeconomic and social developments).

 Making Alternative Investments Accessible to Small Investors

-The trend of alternative investments becoming more widely available is one of the examples where the so much criticized Wall Street’s greed is useful to the small investor.
-If you don’t have the million dollars and you really do want to invest in hedge funds or private equity, there are some ways.
+The trend of alternative investments becoming more widely available is one of the examples where the often criticized Wall Street's greed is useful to the small investor.
+If you don't have millions but really want to invest in hedge funds or private equity, there are ways.